Nonuniversal beyond-LHY corrections to thermodynamic properties of a weakly interacting Bose gas: Conclusions

 \section{Conclusions}

-In this paper, we have theoretically investigated nonuniversal quantum effects in an ultracold Bose-condensed gas with finite-range interatomic interactions within an improved HF approximation based on the CJT effective field theory.
+In this paper, we have theoretically investigated nonuniversal quantum effects in an ultracold Bose-condensed gas with finite-range interatomic interactions within the IHF approximation based on the CJT effective field theory.
 Analytical expressions for several thermodynamic quantities have been derived as functions of the interaction parameters.
 Our results reveal the emergence of nonuniversal beyond-LHY corrections arising from quantum fluctuations and finite-range effects.

 Importantly, we have shown that finite-range contributions can lead to measurable deviations in thermodynamic quantities, particularly in the ground-state energy density, thereby providing a feasible route for experimental detection of beyond-LHY effects.